ahupp/python-magic/README.md

   available 64-bit builds of libmagic.
 You'll either need to build them yourself (please share docs!), or switch to a 32-bit Python.

+- 'WindowsError: exception: access violation writing 0x00000000 ' This may indicate you are mixing Windows Python and Cygwin Python.
+Make sure your libmagic and python builds are consistent.

 ## Author

 Written by Adam Hupp in 2001 for a project that never got off the